Skip to content

 - Ingress

-Gatekeeper uses Rego, a purpose-built policy language from Open Policy Agent.
-Rego is more powerful than YAML patterns but has a steeper learning curve.
-Gatekeeper separates the policy template (the logic) from the constraint (the configuration).
+Gatekeeper utilizes Rego, a highly robust, purpose-built policy language derived from the Open Policy Agent (OPA) project.
+Rego is considerably more powerful than YAML pattern matching but intrinsically demands a steeper learning curve.
+Gatekeeper structurally separates the policy logic, known as the ConstraintTemplate, from the dynamic configuration, known as the Constraint.

 # Gatekeeper: ConstraintTemplate (the logic)